alsvike/PDF-Farmer/README.md

 # PDF Farmer

 PDF Farmer is a web application that helps you find and download PDF documents from across the internet based on your search keywords.
-It features an intelligent search algorithm that ranks results by relevance and provides a modern, Discord-inspired user interface.
+It features an intelligent search algorithm that ranks results by relevance and provides a modern, clean user interface.
-###### Current Version: 0.5 (Early Development Stage)
+###### Current Version: 1.0

 ## Features